VickiCocco/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Code Book for Course Final Project
 ## Sections
 1. Description of Files Received
-2. Descripton of Output Files
+2. Descripton of Output Files and Data Dictionary
-3. Merge Steps Explained
-4. Coding Walkthru
+3. Coding Walkthru

 ### 1. Description of Files Received: